The Museum's Entomology Collection includes 200,000 specimens that showcase the breathtaking diversity of insect life. *

-If you have a bug specimen in Utah that you'd like identified, please visit our Bugs of Utah page or follow and contact the Salt Lake Bug Lovers Facebook page.
+If you have a bug specimen in Utah that you'd like identified, please contact the Salt Lake Bug Lovers Facebook page.
 For any out-of-state insect identification, please contact the Insect Identification Facebook group.

 However, if your question is of a medical nature, please contact the local health department or your physician.

 *Many of our specimens' data can be found on the SCAN database, a very powerful arthropod research tool.
 No registration is required.

 - Specimens from six continents are represented in the collection.
 More than 120 years of collecting are represented here.

 - The collection's concentration on the Wasatch Front makes it unique - and uniquely important.